Pranjal31/INSM-P4/README.md

 7. At h2, the INSM header contains sequence of switches through which the packet traveled plus the corresponding queue depths.
-The expected output will look like the following, which shows the INSM header, with a `count` of 2, and switch ids (`swids`) 2 and 1.
+The expected output will look like the following, which shows the INSM header, with a count of 2, and switch ids (swids) 2 and 1.
 The queue depth at the common link (from s1 to s2) is high.
-8. type `exit` to close each xterm window
+8. type exit to close each xterm window
-9. type 'exit' in the mininet console to close stop mininet
+9. type exit in the mininet console to close stop mininet

 A note about the control plane